tabarra/txAdmin/README.md

 - [ ] Automagically send messages in discord when starting/stopping/restarting the server
 - [ ] Configurable discord bot static responses.
 This should be a separate file like the admins one.
 - [ ] Discord bot extensions via required js files?
 Imagine typing `/whitelist @username` and the bot cross referencing the vRP id via the discord:xxx identifier.
 Or a `/me` giving back this users vRP stats like cars, wallet, bank, apartments & etc.
-- [ ] Improve fxRunner/actions responsed.
+- [ ] Improve fxRunner/actions responses.
 Currently it's only 'Done'.

 ## License & credits